jeremytammik/tbc/a/2017_os_projects.md

 ####<a name="10"></a> Trading Glass Beads for AI IP

-Not too long ago, some people acquired coveteted goods from less business savvy folks with glass beads.
+Not too long ago, some people acquired coveted goods from less business savvy folks with glass beads.

-Nowadays, the coveteted goods are AI IP, the glass beads are compute time, the less business savvy seem to be the AI enthusiasts of OpenAI, and guess who is business savvy?
+Nowadays, one example of coveted goods are AI IP, the glass beads are compute time, the less business savvy seem to be the AI enthusiasts of OpenAI, and guess who is business savvy?

 - [OpenAI’s Misalignment and Microsoft’s Gain](https://stratechery.com/2023/openais-misalignment-and-microsofts-gain/)